Let me guide you to Bonito which means pretty in Portuguese – hence, here, nomen est definitely omen.

 By the way, you’ll find this kind of practical travel info in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.

 Bonito was only one stop of my exciting visit to Brazil’s South.
 Go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post, please use one of these pictures: